morays-community/morays-doc/docs/source/nemo.api_4.rst

     srcv( ntypinf , jpr_uf )%clgrid = 'U'

-The attribute ``clname`` corresponds to the alias that OASIS uses to perform the communications. ``u_f`` is manipulated by OASIS under ``E_IN_0`` from the NEMO side and under another name from the Python side.
-Those aliases are used in the OASIS namelist. ``clname`` must absolutely be in accordance with the content of the OASIS namelist.
+The attribute ``clname`` corresponds to the alias that OASIS3-MCT uses to perform the communications. ``u_f`` is manipulated by OASIS3-MCT under ``E_IN_0`` from the NEMO side and under another name from the Python side.
+Those aliases are used in the OASIS3-MCT namelist. ``clname`` must absolutely be in accordance with the content of the OASIS3-MCT namelist.

-.. note:: Eophis provides useful `tools <https://eophis.readthedocs.io/en/latest/usage.html#oasis-namcouple>`_ to know and manipulate OASIS aliases.
+.. note:: Eophis provides useful `tools <https://eophis.readthedocs.io/en/latest/usage.html#oasis-namcouple>`_ to know and manipulate OASIS3-MCT aliases.

 Once ``ssnd`` and ``srcv`` have been correctly filled.
 Finalize fields registration with: